Consensys/doctools.template-site/docs/contribute/markdown/configure-and-format.md

 Having a standard for formatting Markdown helps writers and reviewers navigate the code and review changes.
 The following are rules for formatting Markdown in ConsenSys documentation:

+- The name of each documentation folder and Markdown file must contain only lowercase letters and dashes (`-`).
+  For example, `get-started`, `truffle.md`, and `performance-best-practices.md`.

 - Each Markdown file must contain a header composed of [metadata](https://squidfunk.github.io/mkdocs-material/setup/extensions/python-markdown/#metadata) and limited by three dashes (`-`).